 Haley Tollefson: Ms. Tollefson is listed as the company's marketing director in its COA.

-8 Her only experience is with LTD Broadband where she started in 2014.
+Her only experience is with LTD Broadband where she started in 2014.
 She has no experience in working with an ETC or a fiber-based company.

 Dallas Weitzel: Mr. Weitzel was listed in the COA but not in the ETC filing.
 He was listed as a Network Engineer.
-However, based upon Mr. Hauer's testimony, it appears Mr.

-Weitzel is no longer on the management team.
+However, based upon Mr. Hauer's testimony, it appears Mr. Weitzel is no longer on the management team.

-The listed LTD management team is simply not qualified to lead the company through the type of growth necessary to build a fiber network of the scope and scale of what LTD successfully a report titled, "Deploying a Broadband Network - From Start to Finish (and Beyond)."
-The report is attached as Exhibit LT-R1.4 The report provides information and context regarding the broadband network deployment process.
-Based upon LTD's application and discovery responses, in place to assure customers receive quality service.
+13 The listed LTD management team is simply not qualified to lead the company through the 14 type of growth necessary to build a fiber network of the scope and scale of what LTD successfully 15 "won" in the RDOF Auction and then successfully serve over 500,000 locations.
+In 2018 I wrote 16 a report titled, "Deploying a Broadband Network - From Start to Finish (and Beyond)."
+The report is attached as Exhibit LT-R1.4 The report provides information and context regarding the 17 18 broadband network deployment process.
+Based upon LTD's application and discovery responses, 19 LTD has not adequately designed its network, planned for construction cost, nor put any systems 20 in place to assure customers receive quality service.